-A tall order indeed that takes a strategic business outlook, an unrelenting focus on the meeting the needs of the healthcare consumer, is meaningfully engaging and manages the experience across all touch-points, not just one to two.
+A tall order indeed that takes a strategic business outlook, an unrelenting focus on the meeting the needs of the healthcare consumer are meaningfully engaging and manage the experience across all touch-points, not just one to two.

 So let’s keep this simple and avoid the obvious telltale response of why we can’t do social media.
 And since the vast majority of providers are still enamored with bricks and mortar with shiny new high-tech equipment and messaging all about you and we care more than the next guy, here is how you can use social media to drive revenue, growth, and brand.

 We start today’s lesson with how you would use social media to promote a new MRI.
 No worry about PHI here!
 It’s shiny, new, and in a building.

 Start with the social media basics and integrate across and channels.

 First is an understanding of the social media channels where the hospital or health system needs to be participating.
 The following slide illustrates the easy button guide to the hospital using social media.

 From the above, you have just used nine social media channels with integrated, clear, and concise messaging about the provider and how you use a particular diagnostic tool that looks cool.
 There, that wasn’t so hard, was it?